Using embedded buttons for Apple Pay and Google Pay payments

 }

-Figure 17.
-Example of data in the additional_parameters object
+Figure 19.
+Example of data from the additional_parameters object

 {"billing_country": "GB", "customer_email": "mcdonald@space.com", "avs_post_code": "BR1 1AA", "redirect_success_url":"https://cosmoshop.jupiter.example/order?id=123"}